ashish1900/sample-item-api/README.md

 - This project is intended for learning, demo, and freelance sample purposes
 - No database integration is included
-- Can be easily extended with JPA, database, authentication, and security
+- Easily extendable with JPA, database, authentication, and security